Cell Phone Radio Frequency Radiation

 A: A major difference is that, in the studies, the animals were exposed over their whole bodies, in contrast to human exposure, which is typically from a single point of exposure at a more localized area.
 Most previous studies had focused on exposure to the brain, but NTP researchers wanted to make sure that they were considering effects to the whole body, especially since people don’t hold their phones next to their head much of time.

 Q: Can the findings be directly extrapolated to humans?

 A: There are two ways to look at this.
 Do they directly apply?
 No. There were differences between how the animals were exposed to RFR in the studies and the exposure experience by someone who uses a cell phone.
 On the other hand, some of the tumors in exposed animals have also been seen in humans, so they may have relevance.

-Q: Have you changed your cell phone use or what you recommend to your family?
+Q: Have NTP scientists changed their cell phone use or what they recommend to their families?

-A: NTP scientists have become more aware of my usage, but most haven’t really changed their habits.
-If people are concerned about their exposure, they can follow the FDA’s tips for reducing exposure to cell phone RFR:
+A: NTP scientists have become more aware of their usage and follow the FDA’s tips for reducing exposure to cell phone RFR: